Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver: An approximation scheme: Radiation Streaming Approximation

-In the bottom plot, we display in green the relative difference between the reference power spectrum and the power spectrum with \textit{speed} settings and in orange with \textit{speed} settings with RSA.
-Here, the grey dash-dotted line corresponds to a $10^{-3}$ precision level.
-The RSA trigger parameters are set to the default parameters \texttt{rsa\_trigger\_taudot\_eta} = 5 and \texttt{rsa\_trigger\_k\_eta} = 45 for \textit{speed} and \texttt{rsa\_trigger\_taudot\_eta} = 100 and \texttt{rsa\_trigger\_k\_eta} = 240 for \textit{precision}.
-We observe that the power spectrum with RSA and \texttt{l\_max} = 200 oscillates around the fiducial power spectrum with a relative difference of the order of 0.001\%, but the computation time is reduced by approximately 80\%.
-Reducing the \texttt{l\_max} parameter to 50 increases the discrepancy with the reference power spectrum to $\sim$0.02\% for the full system, regardless of whether the RSA is turned on or not.
-For the \textit{speed} settings, the discrepancy is $\sim$0.2\% both when using or not using the RSA.
+Reducing the \texttt{l\_max} parameter to 50 (\textit{precision} settings) increases the discrepancy with the reference power spectrum to $\sim$0.08\% for the full system, regardless of whether the RSA is turned on or not.
+For the \textit{speed} settings, the discrepancy is $\sim$0.6\% both when using or not using the RSA.
 The computation time is again reduced by roughly 80\% when using RSA compared to solving the full equation system with the same \texttt{l\_max}, meaning that the approximation is essential to reduce the computational time of the perturbations for mid to high $k$ values without sacrificing the accuracy.
 The unphysical reflection of power caused by the hierarchy truncation dominates on small scales, making the inaccuracy introduced by the approximation completely negligible.